ACFTest/locke/README.md

 **dayCounter**: Dynamically calculated in `Distribution.sol` based on the elapsed time since `deploymentTimestamp`, adjusted for Mountain Time (MT) with predefined daylight savings rules.
 Used to track the number of days and account for skipped days.

-**distributionContractAddress**: The address of the deployed `Distribution.sol` contract.
-This is required in `Token.sol` during initialization to enable interaction between the two smart contracts.

 ## Self Audit

 1. **State Integrity**: